Anti-aircraft cruiser: Dido-class cruisers

 Two HACS Mk IV directors, later paired with Type 285 radars, controlled anti-aircraft fire.
 These systems, unstabilized and effective only in calm weather with skilled crews, performed poorly in rough seas.
 The smaller anti-aircraft armament, consisting of two quadruple 40 mm Vickers Pom-poms, had low muzzle velocity, insufficient range, and poor reliability.
 Large-caliber anti-aircraft machine guns, also included, proved nearly useless in combat.

 Construction of the Dido-class cruisers began in 1937.
 Initially, six ships were ordered, later increased to 16.
 Wartime constraints led to variations in armament.
-The 133 mm turrets were prioritized for new battleships, so the first three cruisers carried only eight universal guns.
-The next six had the full armament, but Charybdis and Scylla lacked 133 mm guns, instead receiving eight 114 mm guns in twin shielded mounts.
+The 5.25-inch gun turrets were prioritized for new battleships, so the first three cruisers carried only eight dual-purpose guns.
+The next six had the full armament, but Charybdis and Scylla lacked 5.25-inch guns, instead receiving eight 114 mm guns in twin shielded mounts.